 Throughout the variety of terrain including forest, wetlands, and grasslands found in the park, there is an abundance of hiking trails available.
 Make sure to especially hike and find trails through the lodgepole pine forest that is plentiful in Alberta and specific to the Cypress Hills.

 There are a variety of water sports that take place on Elkwater Lake including paddle boarding, jet skiing, windsurfing, canoeing, kayaking, and more.
-Rentals are available at the marina onsite or phone 403-893-3833 for more information.
+Rentals are available (during peak season only) at the marina onsite or phone 403-893-3833 for more information.

 Head to the Beach

 Out of the three lakes found in Alberta’s Cypress Hills, Elkwater Lake is the only one where swimming is permitted.
-Elkwater Lake beach is large and sandy with clear, shallow waters that warm up in July and August.
+Elkwater Lake beach is large and sandy with clear, shallow waters that warm up in July and August; once you visit you’ll understand why it makes our list of the best Alberta beaches!
 The beach area has a marked swimming area, playground, picnic area, and all of the other amenities for a trip to the beach.